 For people who want to grow marijuana indoors, soil can be messy and too hands-on for indoor grow spaces.
 Hydroponic systems offer the potential for faster crop growth and more seamless growth cycles since they feed roots with a precise blend of essential nutrients with a balance of oxygen and water.

 Hydroponics also use less water because you may reuse any irrigation water not directly consumed by the crop.
 With a hydroponic system, no need for weeding or herbicides.
-Therefore, your plants will never suffer the effects of harmful herbicides.
+Therefore, your plants will never suffer the effects of harmful herbicides and be able to nurture their cannabinoids and terpenes.